-In Raising Expectations 2014: A State Scorecard on Long-Term Services and Supports for Older Adults, People with Physical Disabilities, and Family Caregivers, released by AARP last week, Minnesota, again, comes in first.
+In Raising Expectations 2014: A State Scorecard on Long-Term Services and Supports for Older Adults, People with Physical Disabilities, and Family Caregivers, by AARP, Minnesota, again, comes in first.
 This state Scorecard, an update to the first scorecard from 2011, ranks each state overall and within 26 performance indicators along five key dimensions:

 - affordability and access

 - quality of life and quality of care

 - support for family caregivers